-Exploration and evaluation assets are carried in the consolidated statement of financial position at USD 1,890,669 as at 31 December 2016.
+Exploration and evaluation assets are carried in the consolidated statement of financial position at USD 1,911,705 as at 31 December 2017.
 As disclosed in Note 9, the Group's special permit for geological exploration for the Lubel #3 deposit has expired in September 2016.
 The future development of Lubel #3 deposit is subject to acquiring of a special permit for subsoil use for this deposit.
-Due to uncertainty related to obtaining the special permit for development of Lubel #3 deposit, we believe that the exploration and evaluation assets in the amount of USD 1,890,669 should be impaired as at 31 December 2016.
-Had the management recorded the impairment loss related to these assets, the loss for the period would have been increased by USD 1,890,669 and exploration and evaluation assets would have been decreased by USD 1,890,669 for the year ended 31 December 2016.
+Due to uncertainty related to obtaining the special permit for development of Lubel #3 deposit, we believe that the exploration and evaluation assets should be impaired.
+Had the management recorded the impairment loss related to these assets, the exploration and evaluation assets would have been decreased by USD 1,911,705 and USD 1,890,669 as at 31 December 2017 and 2016, respectively, loss for the period would have been increased by USD 78,525, exchange differences on translating foreign operations would have been increased by USD 57,490 and accumulated losses as at 31 December 2016 would have been increased by USD 1,890,669.